-50. In April 2001, Stanard and the chief executive officer of AmRe, which managed Inter-Ocean at the time, participated in a conference call.
-Stanard fully understood the design of the transaction and wanted to make it clear to his counterpart at AmRe that RenRe would get its money back under the reinsurance agreement.
-During the conference call, Stanard walked AmRe's CEO through the assignment and reinsurance agreements, explained that the triggers in the reinsurance agreement would be met by RenRe, and made clear that RenRe would make a claim for a full recovery under the reinsurance agreement.
+50. In April 2001, RenRe convened a conference call between its then-CEO and the then-CEO of AmRe, which managed Inter-Ocean at the time.
+During this call, RenRe's CEO made clear that RenRe would make a claim for a full recovery under the reinsurance agreement.
 Both sides intended the transaction to look like a real assignment and reinsurance agreement but with no actual risk transfer.

-51. In short, the purported reinsurance agreement was a sham and the Defendants all knew or recklessly disregarded that it was a sham.
+51. In short, the purported reinsurance agreement was a sham and the Company knew or recklessly disregarded that it was a sham.
 Inter-Ocean assumed no reinsurance risk because RenRe could not receive more from Inter-Ocean under the reinsurance agreement than it had already paid Inter-Ocean in premiums or by the transfer of the ILW recoverables under the assignment agreement.
-RenRe assumed no risk, because the reinsurance agreement provided an assured mechanism for it to recover the money it had transferred to Inter-Ocean.
+RenRe assumed no risk because the reinsurance agreement provided an assured mechanism for it to recover the money it had transferred to Inter-Ocean.
 The reinsurance agreement merely provided a means for RenRe fraudulently to defer recognizing \$26 million until such time as RenRe made a claim under the reinsurance agreement.